fvaleri/strimzi-backup/README.md

 If you think you do not need a backup strategy for Kafka as it has embedded data replication, then try to immagine a misconfiguration/bug/security-breach deleting all your data.
-For hot/online backups, you should look at `MirrorMaker2` to sync with a remote cluster, but this comes with its own complexities and requires additional resources.
+For hot/online backups, you should look at `MirrorMaker2` to sync with a remote cluster, but this comes with additional complexities and required resources.

 To run the script you must be logged in as `cluster-admin` user.
-Each backup archive contains a `README` file reporting the operator's version that you need to deploy after restore.
-In order to be consistent, it shuts down the cluster and restarts it when the backup procedure has terminated.
+Each backup archive contains an `env` file reporting the operator's version that you need to deploy after restore.
+In order to be consistent, the backup shuts down the cluster and restarts it when the procedure has terminated.
 Only local file system is supported, consumer group offsets are included, but not KafkaConnect custom images, that are usually hosted on an external registry.

 ## Requirements
-- Bash 5
+- Bash 5.1.4(1)-release (GNU)
-- oc 4 (OpenShift CLI)
+- kubectl v1.20.4 (Kubernetes)
+- tar 1.33 (GNU)
-- yq 4 (YAML processor)
+- yq 4.5.1 (YAML processor)
-- zip/unzip tools
+- zip 3.0 (Info-ZIP)
+- unzip 6.00 (Info-ZIP)
 - enough disk space

 ## Test procedure